-In warmer water, pickerel will aggressively chase down straight or fluke-tail baits like a weightless-rigged Zoom Fluke fished with an erratic dart and pause retrieve.
+In warmer water, pickerel will aggressively chase down straight or fluke-tail baits like a weightless-rigged Berkley PowerBait Minnow or Zoom Fluke fished with an erratic dart and pause retrieve.
 In cooler waters, a slow-steady retrieve of a paddle tail like a Keitech Fat Swing Impact rigged on a lightly weighted swimbait hook can be a deadly presentation.
 The pronounced kicking action on these wide-bodied 4-inch paddletails will grab the attention of any pickerel lingering in or around tall grasses and weed beds.

-Old time classics, like the 3-inch Mister Twister Curly Tail Grub rigged on a 1/8-ounce jighead will always catch, but fishermen might find more success with newer baits like the Storm 360 GT Searchbait, which has a realistic baitfish profile, lifelike eyes, and a composite jighead that adds size and attraction to the presentation, but keeps weight down, allowing fishermen to swim it over the tops of weedbeds on the slow-to-moderate retrieve that’s best for picks.
+Old time classics, like the 3-inch Mister Twister Curly Tail Grub rigged on a 1/8-ounce jighead will always catch.
+However, fishermen might find more success with newer baits like the Storm 360 GT Searchbait, which has a realistic baitfish profile, lifelike eyes, and a composite jighead that adds size and attraction to the presentation, but keeps weight down, allowing fishermen to swim it over the tops of weedbeds on the slow-to-moderate retrieve that’s best for picks.

 Despite their versatile rigging options and natural appearance, the pitfall of some soft plastics is their short life span after a few encounters with pickerel teeth.
 However, paddletails like the Z-Man MinnowZ are constructed with toothy predators in mind and stretch rather than tear or puncture upon meeting the pickerel’s jaw.